jbakse/site_builder/content/random/index.md

 console.log(random());          // 0.37...
 ```

-P5's `random()` function also accepts optional parameters to control the range of the number, so you don't have to do it yourself.
+P5's `random()` function accepts optional parameters to control the range of the number, so you don't have to do it yourself.

 ```
 console.log("random(10)");      // random(10) -> range [0, 10)